fer77/OSSU-CS-Curriculum/learn-you-haskell/notes.md

 ### Applicative functors

+`pure` is all about putting a value in a minimal context and still hold it as its result.

 Mapping "multi-parameter" functions over functors, we get functors that contain functions inside them.

 define a default implementation for the `Applicative` typeclass.
 The class is defined like so: